DGSSZ-PLIELab/.github/profile/README.md

-A cybersecurity research club affiliated with a certain school in South China Region.
+A computer sciences & technology research club affiliated with a certain school in South China Region.